LaneSawyerT/charlixcx-merch/TESTING.md

              ![Image showing admin superuser](/media/readme/userstories/superuser.png)

         4. As superuser, I want to be check availability of limited products.
-Users can go onto the merchandise page and click on edit and see the limited number of the limitted product on display and update accordingly.
+Users can go onto the merchandise page and click on edit and see the limited number of the limited product on display and update accordingly.

              ![Image showing delete user in admin panel](/media/readme/userstories/limitednum.png)